 Look at the top pop songs from your loved one’s young adult years.
 For example, if they were born in the 1930s, look at the music charts from the late 1940s and 1950s.

 Stimulating big band, swing, and salsa music can inspire dance and movement in people with dementia, providing much needed physical exercise, entertainment, and excitement.

 Seniors experiencing agitation, a common dementia behavior, can find great comfort in music.

 “I can attest, with some exceptions — music that is familiar and loved by the agitated person somehow naturally and miraculously redirects their emotions and their focus,” says King.

 Classical music may also be helpful in calming someone who’s upset, says Scott.
 “We know a lot of agitation comes from pain or unmet needs, but music can promote rhythmic breathing, relaxation, and help someone who may be anxious calm down,” says Scott.

-Listening to soft classical music or non-rhythmic instrumental background music can also improve mood and boos cognition, according to research.
-Studies show stimulating the brain using classical music can enhance thinking — also known as “the Mozart effect.”
+Listening to soft classical music or non-rhythmic instrumental background music may also improve mood and boost cognition, according to research.
+Studies show that stimulating the brain using classical music can enhance thinking — also known as “the Mozart effect.”

 4. Evoke happy memories through sing-along classics.

 Music can act as a simple and accessible time machine.
 To help bring back happy memories, look for classic or familiar songs with easy lyrics that your loved one likely learned as a child, such as: